DeanAseraf1/custom-styles-js/README.md

   // 'data-style' attribute => creates a new css class and assigns it to the element(same syntax as style).
   // use the `~` synatx to style pseudo elements with pseudo element selectors.
-  //use the "@" synatx to create media queries on the element.
+  // use the "@" synatx to create media queries on the element.
   // 'data-style-src' attribute => creates a new source to the css class named as the value of the attribute(used with ref in a single file).
-  // 'data-style-ref' attribute => reference a source and applys all styling to the element (used with src in a single file).
+  // 'data-style-ref' attribute => reference a source and adds the css class to the element (used with src in a single file).
+  // its possible to use 'data-style-ref' and override some of the styles with 'data-style'

   const colors = ["green", "yellow", "red", "blue", "orange"];
   const lines = [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]